 Seek further support – Bereavement support services may help you or someone you know who is going through a difficult time.

 Children and adolescents understand loss in different ways, depending on their age and maturity level.
-They may also grieve in different ways to adults.
+To find out more, consult your school counsellor or the hospital social worker.

 Early primary students (4–7 years)

 - may think death is temporary

 - might realise that death means someone isn’t around anymore, but may not understand the cause of death

 - sometimes believe their behaviour caused the death